Exploring the Heritage of Speightstown

 The Port & The Warehouses

-Speightstown was the final port of call for the inter-island schooner trade, a role it maintained with pride until the mid-20th century, cementing its status as the commercial heart of northern Barbados.
+As the definitive final port of call for the inter-island schooner trade, the town held an iron grip on maritime commerce well into the mid-20th century, securing its position as the undisputed economic engine of northern Barbados.

 The Artistic Soul of the North